P.O. Box 400210

 Charlottesville, VA 22904-4210

 The University's Vice President for Finance oversees key financial functions within the University and ensures that University funds are properly received, spent, and reported in accordance with university policies and state and federal regulations, serving a range of internal and external stakeholders.
-Among the areas of responsibility are financial reporting and compliance, managerial analysis and allocation, financial performance measurements, and financial planning.
+Among the areas of responsibility are financial reporting and compliance, managerial analysis and allocation, financial performance measurements, student financial aid, student billing, and financial planning.
 The Vice President for Finance reports to the Executive Vice President and Chief Operating Officer.

 The Vice President for Finance leads the following University units:

-- Financial Administration/Comptroller: Financial Administration strives to provide financial and administrative leadership, strong internal controls, and services of the highest quality to the University community.
-The office is responsible for financial reporting, financial transaction processing, account reconciliations, fixed asset accounting, investment and endowment accounting, debt accounting, and cost analyses.
+- Office of the University Comptroller: The Comptroller's Office strives to provide financial and administrative leadership, strong internal controls, and services of the highest quality to the University community.
+The office is responsible for financial reporting, financial transaction processing, account reconciliations, fixed asset accounting, investment and endowment accounting, debt accounting, cost analyses, tax compliance and operational contracts.

 - Research Administration: Research Administration (Office of Sponsored Programs) manages all fiscal aspects of externally funded grants and contracts awarded to the University.
 The office performs grant management functions, including the review and approval of proposals, negotiation of contracts and awards, billing and collections, financial reporting, and compliance monitoring.

-- Finance Compliance and Outreach: Delivers finance training program that advances the University’s compliance objectives and provides employees with current and future job-specific skills.
-The unit also develops methods to monitor key metrics to track compliance gains realized through outreach and training.
-The office also provids support for University activities subject to export control or sanction requirements.
+- Finance Compliance and Outreach: Delivers finance training programs that advance the University’s compliance objectives and provide employees with current and future job-specific skills.
+The unit also develops methods to monitor key metrics to track compliance gains realized through outreach and training and provides support for University activities subject to export control or sanction requirements.

 - University Budget Office: The University Budget Office will support the University’s highest priorities by identifying, projecting, allocating, and managing the central resources available for operating and capital expenditures.